ldpliu/enhancements-1/enhancements/sig-architecture/30-clusterset-override/README.md

    verbs: ["create"]
 ```

-Note: If I want to add a label `cluster.open-cluster-management.io/clusterset=<xxx>` to a managedcluster, I should have either the following permissions:
+Note: If I want to add a label `cluster.open-cluster-management.io/clusterset=<xxx>` to a managedCluster, I should have either the following permissions:
 - `create` permission for subresource `managedclustersets/join` with value `<xxx>`.(Forward Compatibility)
 - `create` permission for subresource `managedclustersets/clusterlabel` with value `cluster.open-cluster-management.io/clusterset=<xxx>`

 ## Examples
 ### As cluster admin, I want to create a managedClusterSet which includes all clusters in the apac region.
 Then I can apply certain configurations to all clusters in apac.
-1. As cluster admin, I should give the following permissions to agent(which run in managedclusters and could update related managedcluster object.)
+1. As cluster admin, I should give the following permissions to agent(which run in managedclusters.)
-- `update` permission for related managedcluster
+- `update` permission for related cluster
 - `create`, `update`, `delete` permissions for subresource `managedclusters/label` with value `region=apac`

 The permissions should be like: